How To Get Insurance For Your Mobile Home

 Further, is the same insurance available for mobile homes on leased land as there is for single-family homes?

-If a mobile home is sold with the land, either in a rural setting or in a resident-owned community, then the home is then viewed as real estate and not personal property.
+If a mobile home is sold with the land, either in a rural setting or in a resident-owned community, then the home is viewed as real estate and not personal property.

-One of the reasons we have seen so few people having full coverage on a mobile home that is located on leased land is that mobile homes are much less expensive to repair than similar repairs for a single-family home.
+One of the reasons we have seen so few people having full coverage on a mobile home located on leased land is that mobile homes are much less expensive to repair than similar repairs for a single-family home.
 To show this, I always like to give the example of damage to a mobile home carport.
 In this example, if someone you know took the turn too close while turning into the carport of your mobile home and damaged a pillar, it usually is much cheaper to have that repair done with a local professional in cash, as opposed to filing the claim with your homeowner’s insurance policy.

 What covers mobile home insurance?